digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/kms_driver_guide.rst

 .. note::

-   This is an Initial Availability feature so please contact your account manager or DA support for further guidance.
+   This is an Initial Availability feature.
+Please contact your account manager or `DA support <support@digitalasset.com>`_ for further guidance.

 Introduction
 ------------